Suryansh1191/hackathon/README.md

 # About Medicall
-### MediCall is an Mobile based application which is use for getting Appointment for OPD in any Hospital(but here we took AIIMS, Raipur just for demonstartion for our Application) where you wants or needs.
+### MediCall is an Mobile based application which is use for getting Appointment for OPD in any AIIMS Raipur

 Medicall lets a user:
 1. Book a **Doctor's appointment online for OPD**
-2. Get Information on about the **Hospital**
+2. Get Information on about the **hospital**
 3. Review our **Previous Bookings**
 4. Lets you call emergency services via **SOS** tab in the dashboard